yaskovdev/blog/_posts/2018-01-22-how-your-employer-makes-you-steal-money.md

 ### To Summarize

-The client is the god.
+In the threesome "You, Your Employer, Your Client" namely your client is the most important part.
 He pays you.
 In return, you do your best to provide him with the best possible solution.
-The employer destructs you from that.
-You should be ready to minimize the destruction.
-If you charge for 40 hours, work 40 hours, not 36.
+Your employer distracts you from that.
+You should be ready to minimize the distraction.
+If you charge for 40 hours, work for the 40 hours, not for the 36.

 <sup>*</sup> That's not _always_ the case, yet a common practice in the software development.